 - Ground Italian Sausage – If possible, find one without added sugar.
 You can also use turkey or chicken sausage, ham, or slices of pepperoni.

 How To Make A Keto Calzone

-This section shows how to make a calzone keto with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make a calzone keto with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.